 How CSS and HTML Work Together

-When CSS is added to the Page, Browser parses CSS in to it's own Tree called CSSOM.
-We can apply styles sheet to document using three different methods.
+When CSS is added to the Page, the Browser parses CSS into its own Tree called CSSOM.
+We can apply styles sheets to document using three different methods.

-When a browser renders a web page the CSS form DOM it complements the CSSOM and applies the style to the Node Virtually.
-The CSS Node Tree does not exists in DOM, it just adds style to the DOM objects.
+When a browser renders a web page the CSS form DOM complements the CSSOM and applies the style to the Node Virtually.
+The CSS Node Tree does not exist in DOM, it just adds style to the DOM objects.

 This browser rending performance depends on many factors.
-There are many things happening in browser under the hood like Layout Operation, paint Operation and Compositing Operation.
+There are many things happening in the browser under the hood like Layout Operation, paint Operation, and Compositing Operation.

 is html a programming language?